jboss-developer/jboss-developer-shared-resources/guides/USE_JDBS.md

 Use JBoss Developer Studio or Eclipse to Run the Quickstarts
 ============================================================

-You can also deploy the quickstarts from Eclipse using JBoss tools.
+You can also deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.

 For information on how to configure Maven and JBoss Developer Studio (JBDS) for use with the quickstarts, see the [Getting Started Guide](https://access.redhat.com/site/documentation/en-US/JBoss_Enterprise_Application_Platform/6.2/html-single/Getting_Started_Guide/index.html "Getting Started Guide") for JBoss Enterprise Application Platform.